 With regard to Sunday’s filing, the Monterra AF LLC group is made up of business owners, property owners, and a nonprofit that all say they oppose an “illegal expansion of gambling.”
 Their case has been linked to a separate case filed by parimutuel owners West Flagler Associates and the Bonita Springs Card Room, though the Monterra appellees Sunday wrote that their interests are “starkly different.”

 Though their interests are different, they have sought the same end game.
-They have wanted the courts to declare the compact illegal and require the Seminoles to shut down their digital platform, which is what occurred with the Hard Rock Digital sports betting platform late last year.
+They have wanted the courts to declare the compact illegal and require the Seminoles to shut down their digital platform, which is what occurred with the Hard Rock online sports betting platform late last year.
 The platform’s future is now uncertain, though the tribe could try other avenues to legalization, including its own voter referendum effort.

 The two plaintiffs have maintained different grounds for going to court in the first place.
 West Flagler and the Bonita Springs Card Room sued because the compact limited their business prospects and essentially created a gaming monopoly for the Seminoles.